Why I wrote this

 Silly initiation rituals are hardly unique to Caltech.
 Leaving people of college age isolated from engagement with the world outside is most likely to result in some combination of the Stanford prison experiment and Lord of the Flies.
 Unfortunately, the sort of dysfunctional group-think that leads to hazing in immature and socially isolated groups seems to be human nature, as various awful examples of the results of hazing at various institutions and organizations seem to attest.
 While incidents like the one with the FAMU marching band are especially awful and thankfully rare, every year there are problems at many institutions at which student organizations are allowed to take charge of welcoming new students.
 Even my current institution doesn’t seem to be immune from problems.

 I have many fond memories of freshman year, the best of which involve getting to know my remarkable classmates.
-I came from a small, relatively homogeneous town in the Midwest.
+I went to middle and high school in Dekalb, Illinois, a small, relatively homogeneous town, and I attended elementary school in Winnipeg, Manitoba, which was similarly homogeneous.
 At Caltech, I met people from all sorts of backgrounds, with diverse interests.
-The only thing that everyone had in common is that they were all smarter than me, and they were all interested in the pursuit of knowledge more generally.
+The only thing that everyone else had in common is that they were smarter than me, and they were all interested in the pursuit of knowledge more generally.
 As difficult as the classes all were, I never had the sense that we were competing with each other.
 Rather, we were all engaged in a common, collective enterprise.
 There were always classmates willing to lend a dimwit like myself a helping hand, and patiently explain for the Nth time some derivation that I was struggling with.

 Many of my best memories of my first two years are somewhat fragmentary: house-organized events like a Secret Santa at the end of fall quarter my freshman year; late night trips to eat at Lucky Boy’s, Tommy’s, and cheap restaurants in Monterey Park and sometimes Little Tokyo; late-night explorations of Los Angeles with classmates or friends who had a car.
-My favorite memories are of walks around campus in the evening, ideally with a friend, when a breeze was blowing and the palm trees were swaying.
-On evenings like that, I felt like I had walked into Steely Dan’s Gaucho or perhaps the Eagles’ Hotel California.
-Carrying out a synthesis in Chemistry Lab and ending up with a yield greater than 100% was an embarrassment.
-I also managed to break a lot of expensive glassware in Chemistry lab.
-A quiz in Chemistry on which I scored 9 out of 100, followed by my chasing around a classmate who had scored 8 out of 100 waving my quiz paper and yelling “I kicked your ass!”
+My favorite memories from my four years at Caltech are of walks around campus in the evening with a classmate, when a breeze was blowing and the palm trees were swaying.
+On evenings like that, I felt like I had walked into Steely Dan’s Gaucho or the Eagles’ Hotel California.
+At the same time, carrying out a synthesis in Chemistry Lab and ending up with a yield greater than 100% was an embarrassment.
+I also managed to break expensive glassware in Chemistry lab.
+I still remember a quiz in Chemistry on which I scored 9 out of 100, followed by my chasing around a classmate who had scored 8 out of 100 waving my quiz paper and yelling “I kicked your ass!”

 The worst offender by far was the required course in electrical engineering, EE 14ab.
 Note: if you’re thinking about applying to Caltech to study EE, ignore the following rant, and keep in mind that they have reformed the curriculum several times in the nearly 25 years since I graduated to reform the most problematic aspects and replace them with more thoughtfully designed components.
 From talking to recent graduates at alumni gatherings and so forth, the major sounds much, much better designed now.